The connection between our students’ wellbeing, social and emotional learning, and academic success has never been more important.

 Why Wellbeing Matters

 Our holistic approach to wellbeing informs all other aspects of our students’ education and prepares them for whatever may lay ahead.
 Our overarching objective is to help our students flourish in their education journey, build resilience against adversity, increase their awareness of self and others and develop a sense of belonging within our community.
-Our integrated Wellbeing Program is responsive to the developmental needs of our youngest learners and founded on evidence-based research.
+Our integrated approach to wellbeing is responsive to the developmental needs of our youngest learners and is founded on evidence-based research.

 Supporting Overall Health & Connection

 Starting in Junior Kindergarten, students learn the tenets of wellbeing and why it is important.
 The link between student wellbeing, social and emotional learning and academic success has never been more apparent, with belonging being an essential component.
-Key to this is each student’s connection to the range of groups in which they belong, including their Homeroom Group, grade, House and the broader student community.
+Key to this is each student’s connection to the range of groups in which they belong, including their Homeroom, team/clubs, grade, House and the broader student community.

 Developing Mindsets of Advocacy

-Teachers support students in self discovery: who they are, what they can accomplish and how to become the best version of themselves.
-In the Junior School, students are provided with the skills and confidence to self-seek help, foundational tools for the development of personal agency and empowerment of the self.
-Teachers help to guide conversations among students, provide structure and direction and allow students the time and space to engage in their own wellness journey.
+Teachers support students in self-discovery: who they are, what they can accomplish and how to become the best version of themselves.
+In the Junior School, students are provided with the skills and confidence to seek help, foundational tools for the development of personal agency and empowerment of the self.
+Teachers help to guide conversations among students, provide structure and direction and allow students the time and space to engage in their personal journey.

 Spiritual Wellbeing